"Phase Transitions" (2020) is an installation reflecting the stability of a constant change.

 Both light and arrows are a common navigational aid, universally used regardless of languages.
 The arrows point the visitors (literally) the right way, towards the fourth frame located at the end of the room: it is a mirror, which returns the visitors' attention to themselves.

 Individuals have distinct identities and beliefs, yet most share the goal of fulfillment, satisfaction, and happiness.

-In the end, we need to reflect upon us to figure our approach to time and space, make our change.
+In the end, we need to reflect upon ourselves to figure our approach to time and space, make our change.